Skip to content

 • offers a repo-root SPEC.md template without clobbering existing customizations

-Setup keeps the base install zero-dependency — it never configures the tracker bridge.
+Setup keeps the base install zero-dependency.
+It never configures the tracker bridge.
 If your team works out of Linear, GitHub Issues, GitLab, or Jira, run the separate, opt-in /flow-next:tracker-sync to wire it (setup proposes exactly this when it finishes).
 See Tracker Sync.

 Use the installer script for the full Codex experience: